glynison/glynison/README.md

 - 👋 Hi, I’m @glynison.
 - 👀 I’m interested in programming, but I'm not liking how the university to teach Java.
+So I'm studing on Youtube, Communities, Tutorials, etc.
-- 🌱 I’m currently learning Web Services.
+- 🌱 I’m currently learning Web Services and API Rest/Restfull
 - 💞️ I’m looking to collaborate any knowledge.
 - 📫 glynison@gmail.com